Exterior of the YSL Museum in Marrakesh, Morocco

 Bricks have been around longer than any of us, with archaeologists dating them back to 7,000 BC.
 Renowned for their durability and longevity, buildings worldwide use bricks to form the exterior and interior.

-In this guide, we'll reveal some incredible brickwork patterns worldwide and what makes them unique.
+In this guide, we’ll reveal some incredible brickwork patterns worldwide and look at what makes them unique.

 Ready to get your creative juices flowing?
 Let’s dive in.